 Colour Scheme 11: Grey and Blue Living Room Idea

-If blue’s too much of a colour and grey’s too bland for your taste, find a happy middle ground.
+If blue’s too much of colour and grey’s too bland for your taste, find a happy middle ground.
 Blue grey living room ideas are abundant and this shadowy Greg Natale design is a great example of the more intense end of the spectrum.
 The designer adds playfulness to the masculine palette in the form of light architectural prints and offset layered blue living room rugs in mismatched patterns.

 Image Credit: Martyn Lawrence Bullard